List of awards and nominations received by Leona Lewis

 English singer Leona Lewis has received 36 awards from 70 nominations.
 She is the winner of the third series of The X Factor in the UK and has released five studio albums.
 She has released twenty-five singles, five of which have reached number one in various singles charts.

 Lewis has received nominations in a variety of awards, including seven nominations for BRIT Awards, three nominations for Grammy Awards, two MOBO Awards, two MTV Europe Music Awards and two Teen Choice Awards nominations.
 Her international breakthrough single, "Bleeding Love", received a total of ten awards from 16 nominations.
 Her debut studio album, Spirit, won two awards from six nominations.
-In 2015, Lewis won a Music Pioneer Award on Women's Entrepreneurship Day, at the United Nations.